 The subject matter of hokku is very limited…it must be about Nature and the place of humans within/as a part of Nature, set in the context of the seasons.
 Read more, here.

-The old hokku calendar, or the natural calendar, have the seasons beginning on cross-quarter days.
+The old hokku calendar, or the natural calendar, has the seasons beginning on cross-quarter days.
 Winter begins on Nov 1st, Spring on Feb.
 1st, Summer on May 1st, and Autumn begins on Aug.
 1st.
 For information about the natural or hokku calendar click here.

 When reading good hokku you will notice how important the concept of yin and yang is.
 Read more about this relationship here.